Various Types of Hearing Aids

 Behind the Ear (BTE) Hearing Aids

-This type of hearing aid is best for people of all ages and degrees of hearing loss.
+This type of hearing aid is perfect for people of all age-groups with any degree of hearing loss.

-BTE hearing aids are specially developed to give your ears an incredible enhancement of power.
-The hard plastic casing fits directly behind the top of your ear in a place where it is easily hidden by your hair.
+BTE hearing aids are the most common of hearing aids, mostly because they are specially developed to give your ears an incredible enhancement of power.
+The hard plastic casing, which can be made in many different colors, fits directly behind the top of your ear in a place where it easily blends with the color of your hair.

-The custom earmold is shaped to match the exact contours of your ear canal and can be ordered in a variety of colours including clear, pink, and tan to decrease visibility even more.
-The BTE has a wide variety of programming features and options which may be customized to meet your hearing needs.
+The earmold can be custom made to the shape and contours of your ear canal making the fit very snug and comfortable.
+They can be ordered in a variety of colours including clear, pink and tan to decrease visibility and blend in.
+This BTE has a wide variety of programming features and options which may be customized to meet your specific hearing needs.

 In the Ear (ITE) Hearing Aids

-This type of hearing aid is especially helpful for individuals with disabilities or dexterity challenges and can meet the hearing needs of individuals with mild to severe hearing losses.
+Often prescribed for individuals with dexterity or disability challenges, the ITE can meet the hearing needs of individuals with mild to severe hearing losses.

 Receiver in the Ear (RIC) Hearing Aids

-Visibility isn’t a problem.
-You can attend business meetings, parties and other social events without anyone even knowing that you are wearing hearing aids.
-The small hard plastic casing on this device is often hidden behind the ear or underneath your hair.
+Often worn by busy professionals and socially active individuals who frequent business meetings, parties and other social events and want discrete options for better hearing.
+The small hard plastic casing is often hidden behind the ear or underneath your hair.

-The ultra-thin wire picks up sound and carries it directly into a speaker which fits invisibly into the ear canal.
-The RIC hearing aid can come with many programming features including telecoil, automatic programming, volume or programming controls and alert signals.
-It can also come with accessories which activate the bluetooth compatibility.
-With bluetooth, you can easily connect your RIC hearing aids to your phone, your iPad or even your car.
+These hearing aids feature an ultra-thin wire which picks up sound and carries it directly into a tiny speaker which fits invisibly into the ear canal.
+The RIC hearing aid can is available with many programming features like telecoil, volume or programming controls automatic programming and alert signals.
+It is available with accessories that can activate the bluetooth compatibility easily connecting your RIC hearing aids to your phone, your iPad or even your car.

-Our IC hearing aids are our smallest, most invisible custom hearing aid products.
-These amplification devices are designed to fit snug into your ear canal.
-The hard plastic casing is tiny, ranging anywhere between 1-3 cm long.
-It’s just that small!
+ITC hearing aids are very small almost invisible custom hearing aids.
+These tiny devices are designed to fit snug in your ear canal and the hard plastic casing is small, ranging between 1-3 cm long.

-The Completely in the Canal (CIC) hearing aids are even smaller.
-These are designed to fit even deeper into the ear canal resulting in a really invisible fit closer to the ear drum.
-CICs come with standard features and may have wireless capability.
-Both styles of hearing aids are beneficial for individuals with mild to moderately severe hearing losses.
+The Invisible in the Canal (IIC) hearing aids are even smaller.
+Designed to fit deep in the ear canal closer to the eardrum.
+IICs come with standard features and may have wireless capability.
+These two styles of hearing aids are great for mild to moderately severe hearing losses.

 Special Hearing Aid Features

-Many of our devices come with special programming features including noise management programs, automatic adjustments, ear to ear communication, function controls, directional microphones, wireless bluetooth controls, music programs and telecoil.
+Most of our devices have special programming features including noise and wind management programs, automatic adjustment programs, ear to ear communication programs including wireless bluetooth controls, directional microphones and music and telephone programs.
 These features help make communication much easier.
-The telecoil feature is also useful in public facilities with induction loop systems.
-Consult with our hearing professionals to determine which features are best for you!